dimxy/doc-dev/first-cc-heir.md

 {
     CCerror.clear(); // clear global error object
 ```
-Check that the wallet and heir cc contract are available
+Check that the wallet and 'Heir' cc contract features are available in the chain
 and check the rpc params' required number:
 ```
     if (!EnsureWalletIsAvailable(fHelp))